 Boston Common is the oldest public park in the United States.
 Through the years, it has served as a British Redcoats encampment, an anti-slavery meeting place, and a World War I Victory garden.
 Today, it’s a wonderful place to take a little break from the city and spend a lovely afternoon with the kids.

 A perennial family favorite, the Frog Pond is a splash/spray pool in the summer and is transformed into a small ice-skating rink in the winter.
 With a nearby carousel and the excellent Tadpole Playground within arm’s reach, you could plan on spending hours here.
-And don’t miss the park’s most famous attraction, the Make Way for Ducklings statue, based on the beloved children’s book by Walter McCloskey about a family of ducklings that makes its home in Boston’s Public Garden.
+And don’t miss the park’s most famous attraction, the Make Way for Ducklings statue.
+It’s based on the beloved children’s book by Walter McCloskey about a family of ducklings that makes its home in Boston’s Public Garden.
 Website: www.boston.gov/parks/boston-common

 Activity 2: Set Sail on the USS Constitution